robjustice/a3driverutil/README.md

 Then we can use the disk util of choice to add to a dsk image and run in an emulator or a real machine.

-I have used a windows batch file to automate this process to enable quick driver testing, example of mine is shown here:
+I have used a windows batch file to automate this process to enable quick driver testing, an example of mine is shown here:
+(i'm a windows user, so you can adapt as required)

    ```
    @REM Driver make/update